✳️ Update 2022 Inventory Age Report

-If you are to start drop shipping on Amazon, choose a reliable drop shipping supplier that is compliant with Amazon.
+If you are about to start dropshipping on Amazon, choose a reliable dropshipping supplier that is compliant with Amazon.
 Specify that they must ship customers’ orders as promised and report inventory levels regularly.

 8. Take advantage of the free removal promotions

-9. Remove the item or promote sales it in different channels
+9. Remove the item or promote sales on different channels

 If you have a large amount of inventory, you have to decide what to remove, or you can sell your overstocked items through other channels.

-There are several ways to control inventory storage costs.
-To be efficient, check your inventory performance, and decide the ways to keep your stock at manageable levels.
+There are many ways to control inventory storage costs.
+To be efficient, check your inventory performance, and decide which way to keep your stock at manageable levels.
 Put some of the above tips into practice to reduce your costs.
 Now, it’s time for you to take action.

 Sharline Shaw, the founder of a leelineSourcing.com, is an expert on Chinese export trade.
 With 10 years of experience in the field of sourcing in China, she is familiar with all relevant regulations and laws about China’s exporting.
 She’d love to share her experience with people and has written many helpful articles.

 This blog post was originally published in June 2019 and was updated by Christina Chen in October 2020 due to product updates or Amazon policy changes.